3igtem/3igtem/README.md

 - 👋 Hi, I’m 3igtem
-- 👀 I’m interested in data analyst
+- 👀 I’m interested in Data Scientist
-- 🌱 I’m currently learning in Bangkok University
+- 🌱 I’m currently learning at Bangkok University

 <!---
 3igtem/3igtem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.